danc1234/APCS-Final-Project/README.md

 Press stop and go button if you want to stop the game or continue the game.
 Press continue once you finished a wave and want to do the next wave.

+Bloons:

+Purple: immune to supermonkey plasma beams
+Lead: Immune to all regular darts.
+Moab: Blimp that has a lot more health than a regular bloon and splits into more bloons Red Blimp: A bigger and meaner blimp that has more health than a moab and splits into a moab

 Cheats